-The U.S Census has determined that there will be 70 million American seniors living in the USA by the year 2030.
+The U.S Census has determined that there will be 70 million American seniors living in the USA by 2030.

-We are used to having the freedom to do whatever we like in our homes, and it creates a sense of independence and security.
-Make the necessary changes to support and encourage what may be a new lifestyle.
+As adults we are used to having the freedom to do whatever we like and our homes for most it creates a sense of independence and security.
+Make the changes needed to support their new lifestyle.

 Basic modifications that you can (and should) make:

-- Eliminate fall risk situations like steps or lowering frequently used items to lower cabinets
+- eliminate fall risk situations like steps or lowering frequently used items

-If you are worried about the cost of modifications, check with your financial advisors to see if there are any tax incentives or programs to help with expenses.
+If you are worried about the cost of modifications, check with your accountant to see if there are any tax incentives or programs to help with costs.

-- Use a pillbox and prefill medications for them weekly
+- Use a pillbox and prefill their medications for them on a weekly basis

 - Create a medical step by step plan